andreashauschild/just-upload/core/projects/just-upload/README.md

 ## Import the JustUploadModule

-To use this library you need to import it in your angular `app.module.ts`
+To use this library you need to import it in your angular `app.module.ts`.
+Furthermore the `HttpClientModule`  from `@angular/common/http` must also be imported.

 ```typescript
 @NgModule({